influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/troubleshoot-and-optimize/trace.md

 After you run your query with tracing enabled, do the following:

 - Remove the tracing header from subsequent runs of the query (to [avoid unnecessary tracing](#avoid-unnecessary-tracing)).
-- Provide the trace ID in a request to InfluxDB Support.
+- Provide the trace ID in a request to InfluxData Support.

 ### Retrieve system information for a query